 With spring and summer weather just around the corner, I am building up my repertoire of dips, spreads and salad dressings etc. for summer barbeques, picnics and pool parties.

 This Syrian Muhammara Red Pepper Dip is a surefire winner for summer picnics.
-This dip has lovely contrasting flavours with the crunchy walnuts, smoky, silky smooth roasted red peppers and rich earthy cumin.
-This recipe is a surefire winner.
-It’s a vegan dish and is perfect for taking to someone’s house for a potluck.
+This dip has lovely contrasting flavours with crunchy walnuts, smoky, silky smooth roasted red peppers and rich earthy cumin.
+It also has a luscious red hue.
+This dip is vegan so is perfect for taking to any potluck (when we’re able to).
 My recipe is not gluten free, as it has breadcrumbs in it.
 You could leave them out, the texture would just be a bit different.

 This dip is popular in Syria as well as Turkey.
 Syria, is bordered by Lebanon, Turkey, Iraq and Jordan.
 These countries blend the cuisines of western Asia, Eastern Mediterranean, northeast Africa and northwest of the Arabian Peninsula which makes the food from these countries very, very interesting.
 I don’t really know much about this region, but some of the familiar ingredients from these countries motivate me to learn more.

 Muahammara is a common dish that many families in Syria or Turkey eat almost daily.
 Many women in that region keep peppers in the freezer to have on hand so they can whip up this dip if someone pops by for a visit.

 Some people make this with garlic, but I decided to leave it out, as I put garlic in so many recipes.
 I really wanted to taste the other ingredients.
 But you can add in a chopped clove of garlic if you wish.

 Muhammara is seasoned with lemon juice, salt and cayenne pepper.
-You can adjust those flavours as you like them.
+Feel free to adjust those flavours as you like.